bellmcp/Machine-Learning-Price-Prediction/README.md

-# xPense — Simple Budget Manager
-# Price Prediction — Highly Comprehensive Machine Learning Project
+# Price Prediction — Comprehensive Machine Learning Project
 A machine learning model to predict selling price of goods to help an enterprenuer understand important pricing factors in the agricultural industry.
 A highly comprehensive analysis with all data cleaning, exploration, visualization, feature selection, model building, evaluation and assumptions with validity steps explained in detail.

 <br>